 When I was 20, I was in a serious head-on collision car accident while I had my (very new) baby in the car with me.
-I was driving home from work, and usually, my husband (at the time) and I commuted together.
-But, for a reason I don’t now remember, that night, we drove home separately.
+I was driving home from work and usually my husband (at the time) and I commuted together.
+But, for a reason I don’t remember, that night we drove home separately.
 My daughter was strapped into her car seat, next to me in our Pinto.

 We lived in a somewhat remote area, and many of the roads in Missouri did not have shoulders.
 This one was no different.
-I had almost stopped, looking in my rear view mirror for his truck, as I approached a hairpin curve to the left.
-Suddenly there was an out of control car coming towards me – in my lane, and less than 20 feet in front of me.
+I had almost stopped, looking in my rearview mirror for his truck, as I approached a hairpin curve to the left.
+Suddenly there was an out-of-control car coming toward me – in my lane, and less than 20 feet in front of me.

 I don’t have any recollection of the impact.
 Just after, I looked at my daughter.
 She was safe and looked unharmed.
 Then I got out of the car.
 At this point, my husband was behind us and running towards us screaming.
 The boys that hit us, backed up and drove away.
 My car was totaled.
 The entire front end had been smashed up to the windshield.
 We did not have cell phones then, and we knew we needed to call the police, so I got my daughter out of the car and with her in my arms, ran up a hill to the first house we saw.

 A couple answered the door and called the police for us.
 My adrenaline began to calm, and we started walking back to the car to wait for the police.
 As we walked back the way we came, I was shocked to see that we had run up a very tall embankment that was truly a vertical drop.
 My husband and I looked at each other questioningly and then turned around to try to figure out how to get down to our car.

 Other than me having a fractured nose and a few bruises and my daughter having one tiny bruise on the side of her head, we were absolutely fine.
 I considered this a great miracle!